OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 Assertions will then be posted to the new Rollup contract.
 During the upgrade period, there could have been a very large number of blocks posted in Arbitrum batches.
 For this purpose, BoLD assertions support the concept of an **overflow**, allowing us to efficiently handle this situation.

-The upgrade pattern for an existing Arbitrum Rollup to a BoLD-enabled one is tested extensively and run as part of each of our pull requests in the BoLD repository [here](https://github.com/OffchainLabs/bold/blob/c4e068b568ff662f49ed191c5c3188ea7b6138b2/.github/workflows/go.yml#L209).
+The upgrade pattern for an existing Arbitrum Rollup to a BoLD-enabled one is tested extensively and run as part of each of our pull requests in the BoLD repository [upgrade workflow on GitHub](https://github.com/OffchainLabs/bold/blob/c4e068b568ff662f49ed191c5c3188ea7b6138b2/.github/workflows/go.yml#L209).